qbrilliance/qristal-core/docs/md/backends.md

 **Parameters**:

+* `aer_omp_threads` *integer*, optional.
+The number of OpenMP threads that the AER simulator should run with.
+If not set, the environment variable OMP_NUM_THREADS is read and explicitly passed to AER instead, overriding any other choices of thread number done internally in AER.
+If neither is set, AER chooses the number of threads internally.
 * `aer_sim_type`: *string*, optional.
 The type of AER simulator.
 Can be set as `aer_sim_type = statevector` (default).
 * `noise`: *boolean*, optional.
 Include noise in the circuit simulation.
 * `get_state_vec`: *boolean*, optional.
 Retrieve final state-vector if set as true (default = false).